The towers of Cádiz, or Cádiz from above.

 Nearly 100,000 inhabitants mingled in the casco antiguo.
 Today there are just 30,000.

-As in Monopoly, merchants buy up m2 of presbyteries or decrepit buildings to build their empires.
-Always the same logic: the first floor for the store, one floor for the offices, another for housing the merchant and his family, and the last for servants or for storing merchandise.
+Just like in Monopoly, merchants buy up square meters of rectories or dilapidated buildings to build their empires.
+It’s always the same logic: the ground floor for the store, one floor for offices, another for the merchant and his family, and a top floor for servants or for storing goods.

 Of course, the more opulent the merchant, the more attractive the building.